THE NC AHEC SCHOLARS PROGRAM

 Time Line and Benefits

 Interested applicants for the 2020-21 NC AHEC Scholars Program must complete the online application by September 2, 2020.
 The online application will be available soon.

 The program will begin in September and run through May each year, beginning in 2020-21.
 Selected applicants participate in a two-year educational program and receive $2,000 stipend ($1,000 per year).
 Upon completion of the program, NC AHEC Scholars receive AHEC Community Health Scholar certification, setting them apart from other students in an increasingly competitive environment.

 The AHEC Scholars Program is part of the national AHEC organization, which supports and advances the Area Health Education Center (AHEC) network to improve health by leading the nation in recruitment, training, and retention of a diverse health care work force for under served communities.
 Visit nationalahec.org for more information.

 The NC AHEC Scholars Program aims to meet multiple, identified gaps in the North Carolina health care workforce.
 Health care professions students enrolled full-time in a community college or four-year university may apply to the NC AHEC Scholars Program.
 Applications from health professions students from disadvantaged and/or rural backgrounds, underrepresented minorities, and first-generation college will be heavily weighted.
 Each of the nine NC AHEC regions will select a group of scholars that represent diverse backgrounds and institutions and a variety of health care professions, including dentistry, management science, medicine, nursing, occupational therapy, physical therapy, psychology, social work, speech therapy, and many others.

 Interested applicants must fill out and submit the online application form.
-In the online application, you will be asked to provide a 500-word essay describing why you would like to participate in the NC AHEC Scholars Program and a letter of recommendation from the NC Alliance for Health Professions Diversity representative or your campus Advisor for Health Professions (NAAHP) member
+In the online application, you will be asked to provide a 500-word essay describing why you would like to participate in the NC AHEC Scholars Program and two letters of reference from teachers/faculty, community leaders, mentors.

 For More Information